danielsaidi/QuickSearch/README.md

 ## Getting Started

-All you have to do to make QuickSearch work, is to apply a `.quickSearch` view modifier after `.searchable`:
+All you have to do to make QuickSearch work, is to apply `quickSearch: true` to `.searchable`:

 ```swift
  struct ContentView: View {